cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 6.5.6 =
+Added color field to all Miinto templates
+Bug fix: the structured data fix did not work on variant products when attribute values contained a quote

+= 6.5.5 =
+Added support for so-called private custom meta fields and attributes.
+This makes our plugin compatible with a lot of extra plugin's
+Removed comments from review feeds

+= 6.5.4 =
+Added support for Miinto.se feeds

+= 6.5.3 =
+Added support for rating total and average rating of parent products, made available for variants

 = 6.5.2 =
 Product reviews on parent products are now also added to the variants of the parent product